temirlan-hub/Linear-Negative-Stiffness-Honeycomb-Actuator-with-Integrated-Force-Sensing/README.md

 Also it is very important to properly install the Dynamixel and Daq libraries for C.

+The "ForceSensor.zip" file contains schematic project of designed PCB to acquire data from the CGQ-MH Load Cell.
+The "PCB_Magnet_sensor_linear.zip" file contains the schematic project of designed PCB to acquire data from magnetic sensor AD22151, Analog Devices.
+All PCB schematic projects were made in Altium Designer software.

 For Dynamixel library this link will be useful: http://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_sdk/library_setup/c_windows/#c-windows

 For using NI-DAQ in different softwares NIDAQMX will be usefull: